Meat Loaf dead: Bat Out of Hell singer dies aged 74 - NZ Herald

 Written and produced by Jim Steinman, Meat Loaf's Bat Out of Hell is among the 35 best-selling albums in US history, racking up 14 million units sold.
 Its singles Two of Three Ain't Bad and Paradise by the Dashboard Light both were certified platinum in 2018.

-Meat Loaf also had notable acting roles in The Rocky Horror Picture Show and Fight Club.
+Meat Loaf also played notable acting roles in The Rocky Horror Picture Show and Fight Club, among others.

 A cause of death will not be released.